30 July 2023

 On a cool November morning, Githabul Ranger Coordinator Gabriel Boota ignites a small patch of dry scrub on Nick Lazaredes’ property in Upper Eden Creek, situated in the Northern Rivers region of NSW.
 “Fires like this at the perfect time; it helps preserve culture, preserve the environment, and preserve nature and its animals.”

 This is Githabul Country.
-And when it comes to Traditional land management’s role in properly nurturing this sacred part of Australia, Nick couldn’t agree more.
+And when it comes to Traditional land management’s role in properly nurturing a Nature Positive future in this sacred part of Australia, Nick couldn’t agree more.

 The Githabul Rangers, property owner Nick Lazaredes and WWF-Australia's Tanya Pritchard on Githabul Country